 The government will only help people with rent if they believe that the person has a real legal responsibility to pay rent.
 The law says that a person can't get benefits to help with their rent if

-- people who do not have a legal liability for rent
+- they do not have a legal liability for rent

-- tenants who live with their landlord, where the landlord is a close relative or the partner of a close relative
+- they live with their landlord and the landlord is a close relative or a partner of a close relative

-- tenants who are responsible for their landlord's child
+- they are responsible for their landlord's child

-- people living in care or residential homes.
+- they live in certain types of care and residential homes.